 - Includes all strata of users across platforms

-The DID Alliance will provide a framework to facilitate and simplify digital identity creation, management, and access.
+The DID Alliance (DIDA) will provide a framework to facilitate and simplify digital identity creation, management, and access.
 It will use blockchain for data connectivity, security, and privacy.

 In this model, data is not collected or duplicated, but rather is associated with a Digital Address that is issued by an authorized entity and managed by Digital Address Providers (DAP).